Skip to content

 How to Use Bilt Rewards Points

-Just because the points can be fairly difficult to earn doesn't mean they aren't useful – just the opposite.
+Just because the points can be fairly challenging to earn doesn't mean they aren't useful – just the opposite.
 There are many ways to use Bilt points.
 And once you've got them, they're some of the most valuable points in the world of travel.

 The easiest way to use them is to book through the Bilt Rewards travel portal, where each point will be worth 1.25 cents apiece.
 That means 10,000 Bilt points are worth $125 toward travel.